What tests are suggested for the diagnosis of diabetes mellitus in dogs?

 Why so many tests?
 Can't diabetes be diagnosed by an elevated blood sugar value alone?

 Because diabetes mellitus is usually diagnosed in middle-aged to older dogs, your dog may have other unrelated conditions that need to be managed along with diabetes.
-The screening tests will usually alert us to any such conditions.
+The screening tests usually alert your veterinarian to any such conditions.

 What might a CBC reveal if my dog has diabetes mellitus?

-In some severe diabetic states, lysis (rupture) of red blood cells within the blood stream may occur because of the loss of electrolytes, resulting in reduced PCV and red blood cell numbers.
+In some severe diabetic states, rupture of red blood cells within the bloodstream may occur because of the loss of electrolytes, resulting in reduced red blood cell numbers (anemia).
 Infections, particularly urinary tract infections, are common in diabetic patients.
-Increased numbers of white blood cells typically indicate the presence of infection.
+Increased numbers of white blood cells typically indicate the presence of infection or other inflammatory diseases such as pancreatitis.

-What might the serum biochemistry profile indicate if my dog has diabetes mellitus?
+What might a serum biochemistry profile indicate if my dog has diabetes mellitus?

-An elevated serum glucose (blood sugar) concentration is vital to the diagnosis of diabetes mellitus.
-The stress of a veterinary office visit or the mild restraint associated with obtaining a blood sample may significantly increase your dog's serum glucose value.
+An elevated serum glucose (blood sugar) concentration is vital for the diagnosis of diabetes mellitus.
+The stress of a veterinary office visit or the mild restraint associated with obtaining a blood sample may produce a mild to moderate increase in your dog's serum glucose value.
 Blood glucose will also be mildly elevated for several hours following a meal.
 Therefore, confirmation of diabetes may require more than one blood sample collected over a period of several days.

-Occasionally we will see changes in serum electrolytes.
+Occasionally, your veterinarian will see changes in serum electrolytes.
 Electrolytes are the mineral components of serum and include sodium, chloride, and potassium.
 They are involved in many of the body's daily functions, such as nerve conduction and maintenance of proper hydration.
-Because of the large volume of dilute urine that diabetic dogs produce, excessive amounts of electrolytes may be lost in the urine.
+Diabetic dogs may lose excessive amounts of electrolytes in the urine because of the large volume of dilute urine that they produce.
 Such losses can result in rare but serious complications.
-For example, severe deficits in phosphorus may result in ruptured red blood cells within the blood stream.
+For example, severe deficits in phosphorus may result in ruptured red blood cells within the bloodstream.

-The liver-related enzymes ALT (alanine aminotransferase) and AST (aspartate transaminase) may be increased mildly in diabetic dogs and may reflect mild liver cell damage related to decreased blood flow from dehydration.
+The liver-related enzymes ALT (alanine aminotransferase) and AST (aspartate transaminase) may be slightly increased in diabetic dogs and may reflect mild liver cell damage related to decreased blood flow from dehydration.

 What might a urinalysis indicate if my dog has diabetes mellitus?

 The presence or absence of ketones in the urine should be evaluated in diabetic dogs.
 Ketones are byproducts of fat metabolism.
-Increased mobilization of fat occurs in diabetic dogs because their insulin deficiency causes poor use of carbohydrates as an energy source.
+When cells don't get the insulin signal to absorb glucose from the blood (because of insulin deficiency or resistance), then the body breaks down fats, producing ketones to supply energy.
 Depending upon your dog's clinical signs, the presence of ketones in the urine may indicate a more severe or long-standing case of diabetes mellitus.

-Once my dog has been started on insulin therapy, what monitoring tests will be necessary?
+Once my dog starts insulin therapy, what monitoring tests will be necessary?

-At home, other important things you can do for your dog include monitoring his appetite, water consumption, energy level, and urine output.
+At home, the most important thing you can do for your dog is to carefully monitor his appetite, water consumption, energy level, and urine output.
 Any changes may signify the need for additional testing and/or adjustments in the insulin dosage.
-It is very important that you do not make adjustments in the insulin dosage without first consulting your veterinarian!
+It is very important that you do not adjust the insulin dosage without first consulting your veterinarian!

 At the beginning of insulin therapy, more frequent (daily) monitoring of blood glucose (with or without testing urine glucose) is indicated.
 Either very high or very low glucose levels indicate the need for adjustments in insulin dosage with the guidance of your veterinarian.

-Once your dog's optimal insulin dosage has been determined and his diabetes is well regulated, monitoring may involve 'spot checks' of urine for the presence of glucose.
+Once your dog's optimal insulin dosage has been determined, and his diabetes is well regulated, monitoring may involve regular glucose curves or random “spot checks” of urine for the presence of glucose to screen for signs of overdose or remission that would indicate a need to return to your veterinarian for more sensitive testing.